Welcome to Clean Cloth Nappies®

 Front loaders in North America do not usually heat their own water.

-A front loader pre wash cycle needs to run for at least 30 minutes.
-Many people run daily 60 minute+ pre wash cycles using hot (60°C) water.
-Loading does not matter for pre wash.
+In a front loader the first wash wash needs to run for at least 30 minutes.
+Many people run daily 60 minute+ first wash cycles using hot (60°C) water.
+Loading does not matter for this wash.

 The main wash cycle needs to run for 2.5 to 3 hours and be rated for the full capacity of the machine.
 This is often the Cottons cycle.

 Load the machine loosely full dry, this will be between 2/3- 3/4 full wet.
-Pre washed items count as dry.
+Items that have been through the first wash count as dry.
 Add small items as needed to bulk the load.

 Too little in the machine results in inadequate agitation and excess suds.
 Too much in the machine prevents items from moving freely and inhibits agitation.